 The biggest mistake people make with celebrating student loan success is that they want to celebrate by spending money.
 Spending money to reward yourself for paying down debt is counter-productive.

-Fortunately, there are a number of ways to celebrate without spending an extra dime.
-For many, spending time watching a favorite dvd, playing an instrument, or listening to a favorite artist is a very enjoyable experience.
-Choose something you already enjoy doing and limit yourself to doing this activity only if you have a student loan success.
+Fortunately, there are several ways to celebrate without spending an extra dime.
+For many, spending time watching a favorite movie, playing an instrument, or listening to a favorite artist is a very enjoyable experience.
+Celebrate with guilty pleasure reality tv or favorite food.
+Treat yourself without breaking the bank.

 A Plan of Action

 Make a list of all the things you “have been meaning to do” with your student loans.
 It could include little steps like calling your lender or setting up your budget.
-It can also include bigger steps like refinancing at a lower interest rate or, best of all, paying off a loan.
+It can also include bigger steps like refinancing at a lower interest rate or figuring out a repayment strategy.